Home buyer's Guide to Better Credit

 The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-With the change in the economy, however, some people have seen their score drop dramatically after loss of employment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in determining your FICO score include:
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
+With the change in the economy, however, some people have seen their score drop by hundreds of points because of job loss, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in summing up your FICO score include:

 - Credit Inquiries — How many times has your credit history been accessed by someone other than you?

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest paid over time could be more than double that of someone having a better FICO score.
+Lenders want to ensure that allowing you a loan is a safe move.
+Your credit score gives lenders an insight into what type of borrower you'd be solely because of your credit history.
+Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get an acceptable interest rate.
+You'll still qualify for a loan with a lower score, but the interest accumulated over time could be more than double the amount of an individual having a near perfect FICO score.

-Improving your FICO score is the best way to ease into buying a home.
+Improving your credit is the first step in purchasing a home.
 Contact us and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
+How do you boost your credit score?
 Improving your FICO score takes time.
-It can be difficult to make a significant stride change in your number with quick fixes, but your score can improve in a year or two by monitoring your credit report and by wisely using credit.
-The most important thing is to know your FICO score.
-Here are some methods to improve your credit score:
+It can be difficult to make a large-scale change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

 - Don't let your cards get dusty.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, be sure to pay them off in one or two payments.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.

-- Pay on time.
-Late payments hurt your credit history.
-It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
-Yes, it takes longer to build up your credit with payment history, but it's the surest way to show that you're responsible enough to make payments to a lender.
+- Keep up with payments.
+Payment history is a big factor in your FICO score.
+It's where people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to restore your credit this way, but it's the most reliable way to show that you're responsible enough to make payments to a bank.

 - Correct your credit report.
-If you find mistakes on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+If you discover mistakes on your credit report, contact the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
+Knowing the ways you can build up your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
 With the help of Latte Stone Properties, LLC, the loan process is sure to go more smoothly so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.